foughtmoss/multiagent-rl/README.md

 ### Heterogeneous Population
 To evaluate the Learner in a more realistic setting, the experiment is extended to a population of 40 agents: 10 Cooperators, 10 Defectors, 10 TitForTat, and 10 Learners.
 At each tick agents are randomly paired across the entire population, so each Learner faces all opponent types throughout training.
 The experiment runs for 20 000 episodes.

+The experiment confirm that a Q-learning agent with a minimal state representation is capable of inferring and adopting opponent-specific strategies without any prior knowledge of the partner’s type.